There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 10. Make summarizing headings

-After you’ve categorized all of your potential content, assign each grouping a heading summarizing what it’s about.
+After you’ve categorized your potential content, assign each grouping a heading summarizing what it’s about.

 This is unlikely to be the title of the final post.
-It’s primarily intended to assist in deciding what stays and what goes and how to write that section.
+Instead, it’s primarily intended to assist in deciding what stays and what goes and how to write that section.

 11. Rearrange and trim the heading groups

-Begin to arrange your groups logically, working your way down from the Big Idea to your final goal.
+Begin to arrange your groups logically, moving from the Big Idea to your final goal.
 Your blog post can be intended to convince, sell, or educate.
 You may want to present your data in a problem-and-solution, cause-and-effect, or compare-and-contrast format.

-What you do in this stage has a huge impact on how a post turns out.
+What you do in this stage greatly impacts how a post turns out.
 If you get the structure right, you’ll be able to stay on track while writing the post.

 Outlining allows writers to remain on track and oriented.
 If you don’t cut out content that doesn’t fit, your outline will be sloppy and lead you astray.